 Why Should You Feed Your Dog Food Without Sugar?

 Feed your dog as well as possible with a sugar-free diet, as sugar would harm a dog in the long run.
-The only advantage with sugary complete food lies in the taste since dogs taste sugary food usually better.
+The only advantage of sugary complete food lies in the taste since dogs taste sugary food usually better.

 However, sugar-containing dog food has some serious disadvantages.
 The sugar can lead to obesity and addictions.
 Even more dangerous is the sugar when the dog does not get enough spout.
 Furthermore, sugar intake can quickly cause tooth decay.

 Sugar can cause many diseases in dogs and is therefore very unhealthy for your four-legged friend.
 Therefore, you should make sure you give your dog a sugar-free diet so that he stays fit and healthy longer.